Thomas Blood: Theft of the Crown Jewels

-After removing the grille, Blood used the mallet to flatten St. Edward's Crown so that he could hide it beneath his clerical coat.
-Another conspirator, Blood's brother-in-law Hunt, filed the Sceptre with the Cross in two (as it did not fit in their bag), while the third man, Perrot, stuffed the Sovereign's Orb down his trousers.
+After removing the grille, Blood used the mallet to flatten the Imperial State Crown of Charles II so that he could hide it beneath his clerical coat.
+Another conspirator, Blood's brother-in-law Hunt, filed the Sceptre with the Cross in two (as it did not fit in their bag), while the third man, Perrot, stuffed the Sovereign's Orb down his breeches.
 Meanwhile Edwards refused to stay subdued and fought against his bindings.
 Accounts vary as to whether Edwards' struggle caused sufficient disturbance to raise the alarm or whether the attempt was foiled in more fortuitous circumstances.

 Popular reports describe Edwards' son, Wythe, returning from military service in Flanders, happening upon the attempted theft.
 At the door of the Jewel House, Wythe was met by the impromptu guard, who challenged him, before the young Edwards entered and went upstairs.
 The "guard" then alerted his fellow gang members.
 At around the same time, the elder Edwards managed to free his gag, and raised the alarm shouting, "Treason!
 Murder!
 The crown is stolen!"

 As Blood and his gang fled to their horses waiting at St Catherine's Gate, they dropped the sceptre and fired on the warders who attempted to stop them, wounding one.
 One drawbridge guard was struck with fear and failed to discharge his musket.
 As they ran along the Tower wharf it is said they joined the calls for alarm to confuse the guards until they were chased down by Captain Beckman, brother-in-law of the younger Edwards.
 Although Blood shot at him, he missed and was captured before reaching the Iron Gate.
 Having fallen from his cloak, the crown was found while Blood refused to give up, struggling with his captors and declaring, "It was a gallant attempt, however unsuccessful!
 It was for a crown!"
 The globe and orb were recovered although several stones were missing and others were loose.
 Hunt and Perrot were also taken, but not punished.